mallabee/queue/readme.md

 Advise the demo app that is located under `tests/example`.

+### Traits and their usage

+#### InteractsWithQueue

+- Allows a job to interact with the queue - delete a job, etc..

+#### JobUtils

+- Populate the job parameters to ease your interaction with the parameters types.

 ### Definitions

 - Manager/Queue Manager (sometimes referred to as Queue) - The manager that registers drivers, connect to the queue, pushes/seeds jobs to the queue.